bhk/scam/libraries.md

 ##### `(memo-hash-file FILENAME)`

-Return hash of file contents, logging the IO transaction for playback.
+Return the hash of the contents of file FILENAME and log the result as a dependency of the function being recorded.

 ##### `(memo-io FNAME ...ARGS)`

 Perform an IO operation.
-Log the IO as an additional input to the function being recorded (if there is one).
+Log the results as a dependency of the function being recorded (if there is one).

 ##### `(memo-on DBFILE EXPR)`